 Joseph G. Ouslander, M.D.
-(Project Director) - Dr. Ouslander is Professor and Associate Dean for Geriatric Programs at the Charles E. Schmidt College of Medicine, and Professor at the Christine E. Lynn College of Nursing of Florida Atlantic University in Boca Raton Florida.
+(Project Director) - Dr. Ouslander is Professor and Associate Dean for Geriatric Programs at the Charles E. Schmidt College of Medicine, Chair of the Integrated Medical Science Department, and Courtesy Professor at the Christine E. Lynn College of Nursing of Florida Atlantic University in Boca Raton Florida.
 Dr. Ouslander served as a Professor at UCLA for 15 years developing research, educational, and clinical programs.
 From 1996-2007 he served as the Director of Geriatric Medicine at Emory University.
 He is a past-President and Board Chair of the American Geriatrics Society, and serves as the Executive Editor of the society's Journal.
-He is a co-author of Essentials of Clinical Geriatrics and Medical Care in the Nursing Home, and an editor of Hazzard's Geriatric Medicine and Gerontology.
+He is a co-author of Essentials of Clinical Geriatrics, and an editor of Hazzard's Geriatric Medicine and Nursing Home Care.

-Sanya Diaz, M.D.
-(Project Assistant) – Dr. Diaz received her Medical Doctor degree in 2002 from Universidad Mayor de San Andres in La Paz-Bolivia.
-Currently she is a Research Associate for the Charles E. Schmidt College of Medicine at Florida Atlantic University where she assists with the quality improvement and research activities in the Safe Transitions for Elderly People (STEP) program and the South Florida Quality Aging Registry, in addition to being responsible for the INTERACTII database administration.
+Sanya Diaz, M.D., N.P. – Dr. Diaz received her Medical Doctor degree in 2002 from Universidad Mayor de San Andres in La Paz-Bolivia and her Nurse Practitioner degree from Florida International University.
+Currently she is a Research Associate for the Charles E. Schmidt College of Medicine at Florida Atlantic University where she assists with the quality improvement and research activities, including INTERACT and the STAR Quality Improvement Program.